isomerpages/isomer-tooling/site-creation-v2/README.md

 ## Manual Deployment
 This application is set up to use [Lambda Function URLs](https://www.serverless.com/framework/docs/providers/aws/guide/functions#lambda-function-urls) instead of an API Gateway.
-Deploying this way means that each function will get its own sub-domain, but (confusingly) endpoints must still include the function name in the path (e.g. https://rghgtljmksnniwtlqivxozpwse0ovptv.lambda-url.ap-southeast-1.on.aws/sites)
+Deploying this way means that each function will get its own sub-domain, but (confusingly) each endpoint must still include the function name in the path (e.g. https://rghgtljmksnniwtlqivxozpwse0ovptv.lambda-url.ap-southeast-1.on.aws/sites)

-Deploy manually by from the project root directory with the command `npx serverless deploy` (or simply `serverless deploy`, if you want to install serverless).
-You will need to specify an AWS account.
-For example...
+To deploy to staging:
+- Open a shell and cd into the project root folder (where this README.md is stored).
+- Make sure environment variables are in your shell's environment by putting the needed variables in `.env` and running `source .env`.
+(Alternatively, you may install [direnv](https://direnv.net/), which will run `source .env` automatically when you cd into the project root folder.)
+- Specify an AWS account to use for deployment.
+You can do this in one of the following ways:

-- Define the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for an account with permission to deploy.
+  - Define the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for your account or another one with permission to deploy.
   - Set up a default [aws profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for an account with permission to deploy.
   - Set up a named [aws profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for an account with permission to deploy (e.g. `cicd-serverless`) and do one of the following:
     - Define the environment variable `AWS_PROFILE` (e.g. `AWS_PROFILE="cicd-serverless" npx serverless deploy`)
     - Specify the profile on the command line (e.g. `npx serverless deploy --aws-profile cicd-serverless`)
+- After you have completed the above steps, run `npx serverless deploy` (or simply `serverless deploy`, if you have installed serverless globally).

-To deploy to production:
+To deploy to production, follow the same procedure for deploying to staging, with the following modifications:
-- Modify `.env` to define production variables and reload environment, e.g. `direnv reload`.
+- Modify `.env` to define production variables and reload environment into your shell, e.g. `direnv reload` if you use [direnv](https://direnv.net/).
 - Specify the production stage on the command line, e.g. `npx serverless deploy --stage production`

 ## Incremental deployment